 - Where are your peers publishing?
 If you’re a graduate student, where does your supervisor publish?

-- Does the Journal stand up to your evaluation criteria?
+- Does the Journal meet your standards?

 Finding Places to Publish

 - Select a subject database and search some keywords for your topic.
 For suggestions on subject databases, consult a Library Research Guide